About Safe Places

 These are the standard recommended testing programme for Safe Places.

-- twice weekly LFT before to shift at home
+- twice weekly LFT at home before work

 - 7 daily LFT tests if identified as contact of a positive case